INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

-To go further, it is useful to define a bit the concepts of machine learning
+To go further, it is useful to define some machine learning concepts.

 ---

 # The data matrix

-We deal with a table of data:
+We deal with a table of data (figuratively, an Excel sheet):

 * Rows are different observations, or **samples**
 * Columns are different descriptors, or **features**